Toy Story

 Led by Woody, Andy's toys live happily in his room until Andy's birthday brings Buzz Lightyear onto the scene.
 Afraid of losing his place in Andy's heart, Woody plots against Buzz.
 But when circumstances separate Buzz and Woody from their owner, the duo eventually learns to put aside their differences.

-The Conjuring is the easy matchup at 100%.
-The Shining is the kryptonite at 33%.
+Harry Potter and the Prisoner of Azkaban is the easy matchup at 86%.
+The Shining is the kryptonite at 25%.
 The gap between best and worst opponent says a lot about what Toy Story can and can't handle.

 The gap between Toy Story and John Lasseter's next-best film (Cars at 60%) is 24% — a significant margin within one director's catalog.